Disclaimer: I have not been paid to endorse these products. The views herein are entirely my own.

 Update Summer 2022

 Since writing this review, I have added a spray mop into my life once again.
-It’s not the Vileda-1-2-Speay mop, and it hasn’t replaced the Vax MultiClean, it’s merely a handy dandy tool that I used every couple of days until I break the Vax out, usually once every two weeks.
+It’s not the Vileda-1-2-Speay mop, and it hasn’t replaced the Vax MultiClean, it’s merely a handy dandy tool that I used each day for a quick clean.
 I do suggest spray mops for mopping up quick spills, however, I still think that steam is the best way to go for a truly squeaky clean floor!